 The COVID-19 pandemic has exposed the existing flaws in our healthcare system.
 It is vital now, more than ever, that we all have access to high-quality healthcare.
 Healthcare has been historically treated as a privilege and not as the human right that it is.

 I am committed to improving access to healthcare in our state.
-I plan to continue working to cap the cost of prescription drugs and reduce the expense of healthcare premiums.
+I plan to continue working on a variety of efforts to cap the cost of prescription drugs and reduce the expense of healthcare premiums.
 No Hoosier should live in fear of bankruptcy from medical expenses.

 If we are to invest in the future of our community, we have to invest in education.
 My focus is first and foremost on increasing teacher pay, with additional focus on improving the accountability measures put in place by the state for teachers and administrators.
 To ensure a high-quality education for our children we must do everything we can to support our teachers.